DrawZeroPoint/hope/README.md

 sudo apt-get install ros-<distro>-desktop ros-<distro>-compressed-*
 ```

-Make sure to change `<distro>` to what your ROS distribution really is.
+Make sure to change `<distro>` to the ROS distribution you want to use.

 After these prerequisites have been met, if you only want to use HoPE without ROS: